Notes for Authors

 - If your manuscript is accepted for publication, ESTP charges the authors a participation fee of 650$ (USD).

 Contributors submitting their work to ESTP should be informed that articles should include the following:

-- Quantitative, qualitative, or mixed research methods,
+- High quality quantitative, qualitative, or mixed research methods,

 - Comprehensive literature reviews, meta-analysis, or meta-synthesis,

 ESTP gives priority to current studies using advanced research and statistical methods and techniques.
 The Journal’s main criteria for publication are original contribution to the field and high methodological standards.

 Manuscripts are first assessed by the Editorial Board for purpose, topic, content, presentation style, and writing.
 During this preliminary assessment, the Editorial Board guidelines are as follows:

 For Studies Developing and testing properties of a Measurement Tool

 Authors are required to base the tool on a thorough literature review.
 Constructs need to be explicitly defined and items developed and tested with the highest methodological standards.
 For new instruments, exploratory and confirmatory factor analyses are required.
 For validation studies in a new context, translation and back-translation (if applicable) are required, together with confirmatory factor analyses.
 For all the studies, validity and reliability need to be tested.